-Expat Job Hunting Tips
+Expat Job Hunting Tips for Expats

 If you have always wanted to work abroad, there are several things you can do formulate an international job search that works for you.
 This seems a daunting task at the very beginning when you are not sure about the culture, the local language and lack of support network.
 The Expat resource centre offer excellent information for expats and their life overseas.
 For expat families with children, they probably need some time for the children to transition into new country, new educational environment and challenges.
 The most important thing comes to priorities for your expat assignment abroad.